 In other words, goals-based planning is a better approach.
 It embraces a far more strategic approach that takes into account all of your goals and obligations.
 That way, you are more likely to achieve everything that’s important to you, instead of just one end-all, be-all objective you may or may not ever reach.

 How does goals-based planning achieve this?
 It replaces one-size-fits-all tactics with a highly personalized and tailored wealth plan.
 With Cogent, that approach is determined by each family’s Cogent Course of Action.
 This plan can usually be conveniently organized into three broad categories for planning purposes.
-These are essential goals, important goals, and gratitude and giving goals.
+These are essential goals or your needs, important goals that are wants, and gratitude and giving goals that are your wishes.

 Essential Financial Goals: Rock-Solid Reserves

-As the name implies, these goals absolutely must be funded, no matter what.
+As the name implies, these goals absolutely need to be funded, no matter what.
 Think food, clothing, shelter and healthcare—the necessities.
 You need money for all of these.
 But you’ll also want to have rock-solid reserves to fortify these essentials against life’s many uncertainties.

 To guard against the unexpected, you need to take several steps: